 Learn to design, build, code, and drive a robot in six weeks!
 In order to participate in this world-changing experience, all you need is commitment and eagerness.
 No other skills are required!

 The program is split into 4 seasons:

 FRC Team 6636 is open to any student enrolled in high school, grades 9 through 12.
 You will need parental permission if you are under 18 years old.

 Members of FRC Team 6636 must commit to at least 5 hours a week starting in November of each year.
 From January to April, this time increases to about 10 hours a week.

 FIRST Robotics Competition fees cost $2000 to register and $4000 for additional competition events.
 In order to offset these costs, members pay fees of $15 a month (or a reduced annual payment of $100).
 These payments cover team uniforms, transportation, food, robot parts, tools, and registration fees.

 Learn the basics of 3D modeling and CAD software to design a robot and its systems.

-Use tool to cut and fasten parts together, then use code to program robot mechisms.
+Use tools to cut and fasten parts together, then use code to program robot mechanisms.